Knowledge Hub

 FCA rules and guidance for principals are mainly set out in chapter 12 of the Handbook’s Supervision Manual (SUP 12).
 Further rules and guidance were introduced for principals in Policy Statement PS22/11.

-The FCA summarises good practice and areas for improvements for principal firms who have Credit Broking permissions.
+The FCA summarises good practice and areas for improvement for principal firms that have Credit Broking permissions.
 The findings of the more recent review of principal firms is also a useful indicator of the FCA’s view on good practice and areas for improvement.

-The good practices identified in the FCA guidance should be seen as examples of what the regulator is looking for, rather than specific obligations.
-Your principal firm must have robust procedures, systems, and controls for conducting due diligence on you as its AR – at the outset, and on an ongoing basis.
+The good practices identified in the FCA guidance should be viewed as examples of what the regulator is seeking, rather than specific obligations.
+Your principal firm must have robust procedures, systems, and controls for conducting due diligence on you as its AR at the outset, and on an ongoing basis.
 Your principal must also be clear on when and how to terminate your relationship.

 An alternative to direct authorisation